 However, when you populate the fields of an NSUserActivity, assign it to a UIViewController and call

-becomeCurrenton the instance, it’ll add the object to the local index and if the item is mark searchable and public, it is eligible for the cloud index via Differential Privacy (more later).
+becomeCurrenton the instance, it’ll add the object to the local index and if the item is marked searchable and public, it is eligible for the cloud index via Differential Privacy (more later).
 In the above section on the cloud index, you’ll notice Apple will only include items in the cloud index that have a web URL, and only scrape the metadata for that object with Applebot.
 This is important.
 Since Apple uses differential privacy, the NSUserActivity metadata (title, image) and the CSSearchableItemAttributeSet (title, description, image) that you assign to the NSUserActivity class instance never leaves the device; and Apple relies on scraping the

 webUrl discovered with Differential privacy.

 Note: To help explain differential Privacy, you might want to link to the Privacy keynote from WWDC.
-We’re also writing a much more in depth piece on the subject.
+We’re also writing a much more in-depth piece on the subject.

 Apple also relayed how absolutely critical it is that you set the

 relatedUniqueIdentifier(property of CSSearchableItemAttributeSet which is defined and assigned to the NSUseractivity) consistently across all objects viewed, across the different instances of your app.
 This property is used by the team for de-duping across many instances of the content.
-And they recommend that you set the unique identifier to be same value as the NSUserActivity webUrl.
+And they recommend that you set the unique identifier to be the same value as the NSUserActivity webUrl.